liruipingdd/learngit/readme.txt

 Git is a distributedversion control system.
-Git is free softwarehappya under the GPL.
+Git is free softwarehappya under the GPL
+Git has a stage.